12 Newsletter Fatigue Statistics to Know in 2026

 4. 40% of people online at 6 a.m. are already triaging email

-Microsoft found that 40% of people active at 6 a.m. are reviewing email.
-The workday now starts before formal work hours for many knowledge workers.
+40% of employees active at 6 a.m. are already reviewing email, per Microsoft's Infinite Workday telemetry.
+The workday now starts before formal work hours for a significant share of knowledge workers — and newsletter catch-up is one of the top activities crowding that pre-work window.

 This early triage behavior is a classic fatigue marker: people try to create control by starting earlier, but usually increase cognitive load and decision fatigue before deep work begins.